 <name>No of student in class 10</name>

-If this XML format is like this then we can write script :
+If this XML format is like this then we can write the script :

 Environment.LoadFromFile("c:\data.xml") dataToCompare = Environment.Value("No of student in class 10") XMLpath =Environment.Value("UFTxmlPath") Environment.LoadFromFile =(XMLpath&"data.xml") TestCaseID=Environment.Value("No of student in class 10”)